 5. Pause the video for a few Minutes

 If Netflix keeps buffering over and over again and resumes the video after a while, or there is a slow frame-rate issue, it might be because of the slow internet connection or connection with latency issues with the Netflix servers.
 In this case, just pausing the video for a few minutes and allowing Netflix to load a few seconds of video in advance may fix the problem at least for a while.
 Until you get the connection issue resolved, this small trick can be a lifesaver to enjoy the movies.

 6. Adjust Netflix playback quality settings

 Netflix automatically decides the right video quality for you based on your internet connection speed making it super-simple to stream videos without buffering.
-However, sometimes, with an unstable connection where the speed varies frequently, Netflix may have trouble in keeping up with the right quality for you.
+However, sometimes, with an unstable connection where the speed varies frequently, Netflix may have trouble keeping up with the right quality for you.
 In that case, you can configure the playback quality of the movies and series manually to avoid any buffering issues on Netflix.
-You can do that following the steps given below.
+You can do that by following the steps given below.

 - Sign in to Netflix.

 - Select Account > My Profile > Playback Settings.

 - Under Data Usage, select your preferred playback profile.